Loosekonnection/weatherDashboard/README.md

     *   UV Index (colour coded)

 *   The webpage will need a search field for the end user to type a city name in.
-*   When the the end user searches for a city, the city name will need to be shown in a search history area.
+*   When the end user searches for a city, the city name will need to be shown in a search history area as a button.
-*   The city name in the search area should be clickable to return the weather back to the web page.
+*   The city name in the search area should then be clickable to return the weather back to the web page, if a user has searched for additional cities.
-*   The current days weather should be displayed to the right of the search area within its own area.
+*   The current day's weather should be dynamically displayed to the right of the search area within its own area/frame.
 *   The 5-day summary forecast should be presented below the current day.
-*   Each of the days ahead needs to be clearly seperated out to make each day easily identifiable.
+*   Each of the days ahead needs to be clearly seperated out in to cards to make each day easily identifiable.
-*   Each of the 5-day summary should contain:
+*   Each of the 5-day summary cards should contain:

     *   Weather Image
     *   Temperature